freealise/freealise/plots/dj_postman.md

 💳 credit card with the name Wilbury ($40000)
 💍 if he gave you a ring then you might be a king
-"small images" = long landscapes | cross-contour
+"small images" = long landscapes
 "a play that is worth producing, produces itself"

 "Driven not by money but popularity (?), an unfortunate DJ goes against the corporate culture and ethic,